 CDSC ensures that all modalities of child care programs have access to services that promote a strong healthy environment.
-CDSC employs a part time registered nurse who provides health consultancy services that support child care providers throughout New York City.
+Health Care Consultancy services support child care providers throughout New York City.
 The services provided include, but are not limited to:

 - Facilitation of the Medication Administration Training,

 - Assisting providers and programs in complying with regulations pertaining to the health care plan requirements for the administration of medications,